Kintyre/ksconf/README.md

                              [--keep-empty KEEP_EMPTY]
                              SOURCE TARGET

+    Propagate .conf settings applied in one file to another.
+Typically this is used to take local changes made via the UI and push them into a default (or default.d/) location.

+    NOTICE:  By default, changes are *MOVED*, not just copied.

+    Promote has two different modes:  batch and interactive.
+In batch mode all changes are applied automatically and the (now empty) source file is removed.
-    The promote sub command is used to propigate .conf settings applied in one file (typically local) to another (typically default) This can be done in two different modes: In batch mode (all changes) or interactively allowing the user to pick which stanzas and keys to integrate.
-This can be used to push changes made via the UI, which are stored in a 'local' file, to the version- controlled 'default' file.
+    In interactive mode the user is prompted to pick which stanzas and keys to integrate.
+This can be used to push  changes made via the UI, which are stored in a 'local' file, to the version-controlled 'default' file.
 Note that the normal operation moves changes from the SOURCE file to the TARGET, updating both files in the process.
 But it's also possible to preserve the local file, if desired.

+    If either the source file or target file is modified while a promotion is under progress, changes will be aborted.
+And any custom selections you made will be lost.
+(This needs improvement.)

     positional arguments:
       SOURCE                The source configuration file to pull changes from.